beast557/portfolio-management/README.md

 **If there is Error while running the server?**

+Make sure there is database with the name "portfolio" or you can make one using MySQL workbench.

-If there is any error make sure to check the available ports in your device.
+Also make sure to check the available ports in your device.